 What is a Herniated Disc?

-Herniated lumbar discs, which are also referred to as slipped or ruptured discs, occur when a tear in the outer layer (annulus) allows a piece of the gel-like core to protrude out of the disc (beyond the annulus) and commonly cause nerve compression.
+Herniated lumbar discs, which are also referred to as slipped or ruptured discs, occur when a tear in the outer layer (annulus) allows a piece of the gel-like core to protrude out of the disc (beyond the annulus) and commonly causes nerve compression.
 Disc fragments can also break off in a process called sequestration, compressing the spinal nerves and often causing painful symptoms.

 Essentially, a bulging lumbar disc occurs during the earlier stages of degeneration, before herniation and sequestration transpire.
 In many cases, a bulging lumbar disc progresses into a herniated lumbar disc over time as degeneration becomes more advanced.
-The herniation can also occur from a traumatic event like a car crash, or by an overload like lifting heavy objects in an awkward position.
+The herniation can also occur from a traumatic event like a car crash, or from an overload like lifting heavy objects in an awkward position.
 While disc bulges often do not require treatment, herniated discs may need nonsurgical or surgical intervention for pain relief.

 Treating Herniated Lumbar Discs for Lasting Pain Relief